 Residents Maintain Autonomy

-This is a measure of the percentage of long-term residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and bathing.
-Some experts would argue that this is a reasonable measure of a patient's well-being.
+This is the percentage of patients that needed increased assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's may be a sign of erosion of a patient's well-being.

 Ability to Keep Residents Mobile

-This metric is a measure of the percent of long-term care patients that maintained mobility.
-Some argue that the ability to move around is vital to residents' well-being.
+This metric is a measure of the percent of long-term patients who were able to retain mobility.

-This metric is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Avoiding the hospital is critical to maintaining the physical well-being of residents.
+This is the number of times residents are hospitalized per thousand days of care.
+There is typically a correlation between keeping patients out of the hospital and the overall quality of care.

 Short-term Care: Rehospitalizations

 In Geneva Village Retirement Community, 12.66 Percentage of Residents Rehospitalized

 This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.

 In Geneva Village Retirement Community, 12.98 Percentage of Patients